 This “haint blue,” first derived from the dye produced on Lowcountry indigo plantations, was originally used by enslaved Africans, and later by the Gullah Geechee, to combat “haints” and “boo hags”—evil spirits who escaped their human forms at night to paralyze, injure, ride (the way a person might ride a horse), or even kill innocent victims.
 The color was said to trick haints into believing that they’ve stumbled into water (which they cannot cross) or sky (which will lead them farther from the victims they seek).
 Blue glass bottles were also hung in trees to trap the malevolent marauders.

-While “haint blue” has taken on a life of its own outside the Gullah Geechee tradition—it’s currently sold by major paint companies like Sherwin-Williams, and marketed to well-to-do Southerners as a pretty color for a proper porch ceiling—the significance of the color to the descendents of the Lowcountry’s enslaved people still remains.
+While “haint blue” has taken on a life of its own outside the Gullah Geechee tradition—it’s currently sold by major paint companies such as Sherwin-Williams, and marketed to well-to-do Southerners as a pretty color for a proper porch ceiling—the significance of the color to the descendants of the Lowcountry’s enslaved people remains.

 In Rantowles, a hamlet 14 miles south of Charleston, Gullah families like Alphonso Brown’s painted their homes in haint blue not just because it is customary, but because they fear the havoc that evil spirits might wreak if they abandoned the tradition.

 Yet not all Gullah Geechee identify with the color’s use.
 Oral histories recorded as late as the 1930s and 40s mention haint blue, but a lot was lost when the community became less isolated and more spread out during the mid-20th century.